Stephen-Seo/SFML_GameEngine/README.md

 ## Building with CMake

+CMake gui recommended. (point CMake gui to the src directory as the source directory.)
+Otherwise:

 To build project, make directory "build" and cd to it.
 Then use the commands: cmake ../src make